pola-rs/polars-book/user_guide/src/dsl/expressions.md

 ```

 </div>
-All expressions are ran in parallel, meaning that separate `Polars` expressions are **embarrassingly parallel**.
+All expressions are run in parallel, meaning that separate `Polars` expressions are **embarrassingly parallel**.
 Note that within an expression there may be more parallelization going on.

 ## Expression examples